-The Chairman of the PPP, Begum Nusrat Bhutto, denied any plan to organise a protest demonstration or resort to breach of the law in the event of Mr. Bhutto being convicted by the Court.63 But she herself was put under house arrest for 15 days under an order issued by the Lahore district magistrate.
-The action followed a statement by her which was termed "provocative and likely to instigate certain political groups to street demonstrations and likely to disturb public peace".64 The Punjab Government initiated proceedings against the daily Musawaat for having published Begum Bhutto's statement on the ground that "its contents tend directly or indirectly to bring into hatred and contempt the government".
+The Chairman of the PPP, Begum Nusrat Bhutto, denied any plan to organise a protest demonstration or resort to breach of the law in the event of Mr. Bhutto being convicted by the Court.
+But she herself was put under house arrest for 15 days under an order issued by the Lahore district magistrate.
+The action followed a statement by her which was termed "provocative and likely to instigate certain political groups to street demonstrations and likely to disturb public peace".
+The Punjab Government initiated proceedings against the daily Musawaat for having published Begum Bhutto's statement on the ground that "its contents tend directly or indirectly to bring into hatred and contempt the government established by law and to excite disaffection towards the said government".
 The notice requires Musawaat to show cause within three days "why Rs 30,000 should not be demanded as security".
 The declaration of another pro-PPP daily the Hayat of Lahore was annulled for its failure to deposit Rs 30,000 demanded as security for publishing objectionable photographs.